-Food preferences are deeply rooted in attitudes and therefore difficult to shift (Rappoport et al. 1993).
+Food preferences are deeply rooted in attitudes and therefore difficult to shift28.
 Health related messages may conflict with meanings and values not related to health.
 When there is a conflict between the two, it may be the case that what is considered "proper" food, based on cultural value judgements, is the most persuasive.
-The findings from this research support the view that this is probably not only due to ignorance or lack of information among the public (though this may contribute to some extent), but due to the complex web of meanings, priorities and emotions upon which people base their decisions (Hansen et al. 2003).
+The findings from this research supports the view that this is probably not only due to ignorance or lack of information among the public (though this may contribute to some extent), but due to the complex web of meanings, priorities and emotions upon which people base their decisions4.

-In discussing the links between people's value systems and the values symbolised through food, Allen and Baines (2002) suggest that health promoting initiatives should try to change the values or meanings attached to food instead of trying to convince people to change their habits.
-A similar conclusion was reached by Barker et al. (1999:316), stating that "in order to encourage dietary change towards lower-fat diets, it may be necessary to counteract the notions that 'low fat diets are for girls', that low fat diets mean denial and that they are the prerogative of the bourgeoisie".
+In discussing the links between people's value systems and the values symbolised through food, Allen and Baines19 suggest that health promoting initiatives should try to change the values or meanings attached to food instead of trying to convince people to change their habits.
+A similar conclusion was reached by Barker et al.25, stating that "in order to encourage dietary change towards lower-fat diets, it may be necessary to counteract the notions that 'low fat diets are for girls', that low fat diets mean denial and that they are the prerogative of the bourgeoisie".

 Although this may seen like a sensible approach, a reservation with such an approach can be derived from the example of public images of smoking.
 The meaning attached to smoking has changed significantly over the last few decades.
-It used to be promoted as glamorous, sophisticated and was associated with affluence but it is now seen as destructive, dirty and associated with low socioeconomic status or poverty.
+It used to be promoted as glamorous, sophisticated and was associated with affluence but it is now seen as destructive, dirty and associated with low socio-economic status or poverty.
 In the period during which this change has emerged, smoking rates have decreased significantly among more affluent people.
 They have remained largely stable, however, among less affluent people contributing to a widening of health inequalities.
 Changing the meanings attached to consumption may therefore have beneficial outcomes for some population groups, but not for others.

-6.2 'GOOD' AND 'BAD' FOOD
+7.2 'Good' and 'bad' food

-It is common to distinguish between 'good' and 'bad' food (Gustafsson & Sidenwall 2002).
-While eating 'bad' food is commonly associated with feelings of guilt (Barker, Tandy & Stookey 1999), the women in this study emphasised that eating 'bad' food can also be used to moderate emotions for example eating chocolate to make one feel better.
+It is common to distinguish between 'good' and 'bad' food26.
+While eating 'bad' food is commonly associated with feelings of guilt25, the women in this study emphasised that eating 'bad' food can also be used to moderate emotions for example eating chocolate to make one feel better.
 Expressions of guilt may be interpreted as a means of expressing morality by letting others know that one is aware of the food being 'bad'.
 According to the women in this study, these uses of food are not especially applicable to men.
-Lupton (2005: 455) argues that the discourse of "trying" is central to the ways in which people talk about food.
+Lupton16 argues that the discourse of "trying" is central to the ways in which people talk about food.
 She suggests that "one must exert effort when doing so, as one's natural inclination may be to eat bad food".
 The women in our study discussed their habits in similar ways, "trying" to eat "good" food and provide healthy diets to their families.
-The perception that it is difficult to consume a healthy diet and that it requires considerable effort represents a barrier to change..
+The perception that it is difficult to consume a healthy diet and that it requires considerable effort represents a barrier to change.